Atlanta, Georgia Mortgage Consultant Reveals Insider Loan Secrets Other Mortgage Lenders Don't Want The Public To Know

 *How To Finally Stop Renting And Own A Home Of Your Own

-*How To Own A Home With Low Interest Rates And A Low Down Payment, Regardless Of Your Credit
+*How To Own A Home With Low Interest Rates And A Low Down Payment

 *7 Things You Should NOT Do When Applying For A Home Loan

-Atlanta, Georgia - based mortgage expert Ed Beard, Jr. specializes in providing information to consumers that allows them to make informed decisions about their mortgage financing options and learn the insider secrets that can save them thousands of dollars over the life of their loan.
+Atlanta, Georgia - based mortgage expert and columnist Sam Thompson specializes in providing information to consumers that allows them to make informed decisions about their mortgage financing options and learn the insider secrets that can save them thousands of dollars over the life of their loan.